Opportunities and Impact

 - Most SEZs are set up to attract foreign investment and create jobs, among other key objectives.

 - Their success in realizing these objectives depends on a range of factors that are often out of a government’s immediate control.

 - Building Engines for Growth and Competitiveness in China: Experience with Special Economic Zones and Industrial Clusters (Douglas Zeng)

 - Exporting and Foreign Direct Investment Spillovers: Cambodia's Experience (Sokty Chhair, Luyna Ung)

 - FDI Technology Spillovers in the Mining Industry: Lessons from South Africa's Mining Sector (Ghebrihiwet)

 Building Engines for Growth and Competitiveness in China: Experience with Special Economic Zones and Industrial Clusters

 This resource educates users on the role of special economic zones (SEZs) and economic reform of industrial clusters in China.
 It is ...

-This resource will expose users to the role of exports in development.
-Policymakers seeking to understand the importance of exports and FDI ...
+This resource considers the role of exports in development.
+Policy makers seeking to understand the importance of exports and foreign direct ...